 - Soil health: What does it mean in North Carolina?
 Extension publication AG-439-85.
 Interpretation of soil health tests conducted at Reidsville and other locations in North Carolina.

-- Soil carbon sequestration and its discontents.
-Agrosphere journal blog 2017.
+- Soil Carbon Sequestration and its Discontents.
+Agrosphere Journal blog 2017.
 Discussion of soil carbon sequestration under conventional and conservation tillage in the context of climate change mitigation.
-Comparative analysis of 23-yr soil carbon data taken from the Reidsville tillage plots.
+Comparative analysis of 23-year soil carbon stock data taken from the Reidsville tillage plots.